Rachit77s/MVC-Projects/WebAPI/README.md

 A step by step series of examples that tell you how to get a development env running

+*Note -> Go to extras folder and execute script.sql on your database.

 1. Open SSMS and create a database with name = RachitTest and execute the attached DB script *OR* else you can create your own DB and update DB name in the connection string.

 ```c#